 vinegar (white wine or red wine)

 While the couscous is cooking, cut the tomato and cucumber into 1cm pieces.
 Place in a medium bowl with the vinegar, the remaining parsley, a drizzle of olive oil and a pinch of salt and pepper.
-Stir to combine.
+Toss to combine.